Welcome to today's edition of the Rush 24-7 podcast.

 This just came out in some emails.

-After a couple of years of trying to litigate this in court and get access to these emails, uh, these internal emails have been released.
+After a couple of years of trying to litigate this in court and get access to these emails, these internal emails have been released.

-What did he have an experience doing?
+What did he have experience doing?

-He was a high frequency traitor, so he's a guy he was a Wall Street guy.
+He was a Wall Street guy.

 Wall Street.